Digital marketing 101: A beginner’s guide

 • Different content over time

-• Sender authentication (making sure that the email has been sent from the person claiming to have sent it, which can be done with such technologies as SPF, DKIM, and DMARC)
+• Sender authentication (making sure that the email has been sent from the person claiming to have sent it, which can be done with such technologies as SPF, and DMARC)

 • Abide by the latest email marketing laws (taking into consideration the CAN-SPAM Act in the U.S. versus international requirements depending on where your audience is)